-Understanding the value systems of different groups of people and how they assign value to items and ideas is critically important in international business.
-Values represent the importance, worth, or usefulness that an individual assigns to factors such as items, events, ideas or frames of mind of anything considered important.
-The preferences and assignment of individual values by an individual is an extremely complex procedure that often individuals have difficulty explaining.
-When considered together, all the values of an induvial are referred to as the value system, the set of values that guide an individual’s choices in life.
+In international business, it’s critically important to understand the value systems of different groups of people and how they assign value to items and ideas.
+Values represent the importance, worth, or usefulness that an individual assigns to factors such as items, events, ideas, or frames of mind of anything considered important.
+The preferences and assignment of individual values by an individual are an extremely complex procedure that often individuals have difficulty explaining.
+When considered together, all the values of an individual are referred to as the value system, the set of values that guide an individual’s choices in life.

 Value Systems and Attitudes